 This credit is available on certain qualified capital investments made in Shelby County.
 The IEDC certifies the amount of credit.
 The credit is equal to 14 percent of the qualified investment and is claimed over a seven-year period.
+Note: this credit cannot be awarded after Dec.
+31, 2016.
+Unused credits can be carried over until Dec.
+31, 2019.

 For information on the definitions, procedures, and qualifications for this credit, contact the Indiana Economic Development Corporation, Enterprise Zone Board at One North Capitol, Suite 700, Indianapolis, IN 46204.
-You can also visit their Web site at www.in.gov/iedc/
+You can also visit their website at www.in.gov/iedc/.

-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 21.
+Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 23.